osg-htc/docs/docs/data/install-hadoop.md

 ### Hadoop Storage Probe Configuration ###

 !!! note
-    This is only needed by the Hadoop Namenode
+    This is only needed by the Hadoop NameNode

 Here are the most relevant file and directory locations: